 – Non-fiction / journalism-style narratives

 KiCam Projects accepts proposals and manuscripts from creatives of all backgrounds, including those who are new to the publishing and production process.
-We offer both a traditional, royalty-based publishing track, as well as an author-subsidized partnership program for projects we believe will succeed with a greater degree of author participation in the sales and marketing process.
+We offer a curated author-subsidized partnership program, and we review every submission to assess its quality, marketability, and alignment with our brand vision and values.